 There are many benefits of milk kefir.
 Milk kefir is the most nutritious, easily digestible dairy product.

-The basic nutrients of kefir are similar to that of the milk from which it is produced.
-Thus, it is high in protein, healthy fats and calcium.
+The primary nutrients of kefir are similar to that of the milk from which it is produced.
+Thus, it is high in protein, healthy fats, and calcium.
 The kefir fermentation process improves the nutritional value of milk by increasing the quantity, bioavailability, digestibility, and assimilability of vitamins and nutrients.

-The word Kefir, which is derived from the Turkish word “keyif” means “good feeling” and I think that perfectly describes milk kefir!
-Kefir is known by a variety of names in other countries including képhir, kiaphur, kefyr, knapon, kepi, and kippi.
+The word Kefir, derived from the Turkish word “keyif,” means “good feeling,” and I think that perfectly describes milk kefir!
+Kefir is known by various names in other countries including képhir, kiaphur, kefyr, knapon, kepi, and kippi.

 Whole Milk Kefir

-For now, I am making milk kefir at home using organic non-homogenized cream top milk from a brand called Kalona Supernatural.
-It still includes the cream and comes from grass-grazed cows on small Amish and Mennonite family farms in the Midwest.
-Until I get land and animals of my own, this milk is a great option.
+I am making milk kefir at home using organic, non-homogenized cream top milk from Kalona Supernatural.
+It still includes the cream from grass-grazed cows on small Amish and Mennonite family farms in the Midwest.
+Until I get land and animals, this milk is a great option.

 Ingredients and equipment you need for this recipe

-- milk kefir grains, click here to shop where I bought mine
+- milk kefir grains, click here for my favorite grains

 - cloth covering and a rubber band